England Football Online

 130 players have now made three appearances, whereas 199 have done so more than once.

-Crompton is also the first player to make 25 appearances under the guidance of the ISC whereas Woodward is the x player to make nineteen.
+Crompton is also the first player to make 25 appearances under the guidance of the ISC whereas Woodward is the fourth player to make nineteen, Warren the fifth to make seventeen and Wedlock the eleventh to make fourteen.

 goalscoring notes: